Trump says federal deployment to San Francisco called off after conversation with Mayor Daniel Lurie

 "Great people like Jensen Huang, Marc Benioff, and others have called saying that the future of San Francisco is great.
 They want to give it a 'shot.'
 Therefore, we will not surge San Francisco on Saturday.
 Stay tuned!"
 Trump said in conclusion, mentioning Huang, the CEO of chipmaker Nvidia and Benioff, the CEO and co-founder of Salesforce.

+Two Department of Homeland Security officials also told CBS News Thursday afternoon that the planned Border Patrol operation in San Francisco had been cancelled.

-Lurie said in a separate statement Thursday confirming that he received a call from the president late Wednesday night.
+Lurie said in a separate statement Thursday that he had received a call from the president late Wednesday night.

 "I told him the same thing I told our residents: San Francisco is on the rise.
 Visitors are coming back, buildings are getting leased and purchased, and workers are coming back to the office," Lurie said.
 "In that conversation, the president told me clearly that he was calling off any plans for a federal deployment in San Francisco.
 Secretary of Homeland Security Kristi Noem reaffirmed that direction in our conversation this morning."